ico1036/ServiceWork/readme.md

 process.FastTimerService.writeJSONSummary = cms.untracked.bool(True)
 process.FastTimerService.jsonFileName = cms.untracked.string('OUTPUT_NAME.json')
 ```
- - Clone the [Reference](https://github.com/fwyzard/circles) to your www directory in LXPLUS sercer
+ - Clone the [Reference](https://github.com/fwyzard/circles) to your www directory in LXPLUS server
  - copy the OUTPUT_NAME.json to circles/web/data
  - Following html link can show the Piechart
  - Please do not use the ".json" in this link.
 Just write the name of Json file.